1. Home

 In this article, we will provide a deep dive into NAPLEX pass rates and summarize the national pass rate from top colleges of pharmacies nationwide.
 We hope you find this article informative as you explore the next step of your pharmacy education.

-Why is the NAPLEX so Hard?
+Why is the NAPLEX So Hard?

 While the NAPLEX is a minimum competency examination, the NAPLEX is widely considered challenging for several reasons.
 It is a comprehensive exam, and candidates must demonstrate a deep understanding of pharmaceutical care concepts, clinical decision-making skills, and regulatory content.